FREQUENTLY ASKED QUESTIONS

-Yes, we offer the same curriculum that is followed at other schools but we include a lot of classroom support for our students.
-We also offer a vocational option and currently have 4 classes in this stream.
-We also offer an online learning centre for students who are self-driven and prefer to set their own pace for learning.
-The learning centre has shorter school hours, as they finish at 1 pm every day and at 12.30 pm on Friday.
+We offer the same curriculum that is followed at other schools, however we include a lot of classroom support for those who need it.
+We also offer a vocational, and an online option.
+Our online learning academy is ideal for students who are self-driven and prefer to set their own pace for learning.

 8. How do I know that Elsen is the right fit for my child?

-We offer a no-obligation week’s visit to give your child an opportunity to experience Elsen Academy for themselves.
-This week also allows us to get to know your child and see what his/her needs are.
-At the end of the week, we will meet with you to make the final decision.
-This week can be extended if necessary.
+We offer a no-obligation visit for approximately 5 days to give your child an opportunity to experience Elsen Academy for themselves.
+This visit also allows us to get to know your child and see what his/her needs are.
+At the end of the visit, we will meet with you to give feedback, and to discuss the findings.

 9. How big are your classes?

-Classes are no bigger than 14.
+Classes are no bigger than 14, with the exception of Grades 1, 2 and our Vocational Phase.
 In some cases, we have teacher assistants that co-teach with our teachers.
 Therapists are also often seen in class adding extra support.

 10. Is there a school uniform?

 We have a summer and a winter uniform.
-Pupils in Grades 4 – 12 wear blazers and ties.
-The learning centre students do not wear a uniform.
+Learners in Grades 4 – 12 wear blazers and ties.
+The learning academy do not wear a uniform.

 11. What communication will I receive?

-We make use of bulk SMS for important announcements or sports cancellations.
+We make use of bulk SMS for important announcements and/or cancellations.
 Teachers send daily homework emails and regularly inform parents about projects or assignments that are due.
-We also have a Facebook page and a website that is kept current.
-Minutes from LS meetings and case conferences are also sent home.
-Reminders and announcements are also sent on the parent Whatsapp group.
+Learner Support discussions and Leaner Case conferences are also sent home.
+Parents receive urgent information on a Whatsapp group.

 12. Do you offer an after-care programme?